svenwiese/facilityLocation/README.md

 # facilityLocation
-Some experiments with bigM and perspective formulations on facility location problems
+Some experiments with bigM and perspective formulations on facility location problems.